barbazul/1kfa/mod_guide_gm.md

 The answer is: that's for them to decide.

-In 1kFA, play flows between the domain of the fiction and the domain of the rules.
+Play flows between the domain of the fiction and the domain of the rules.
 All the players create fiction, which triggers rules, then the rules produce mechanical results, which the players are challenged to interpret into fiction.
 Sometimes that means the GM interprets an attack power roll, and sometimes it